Vittorio Mangano

-Vittorio Mangano (18 August 1940 - 23 July 2000) was a member of the Sicilian Mafia, also known as Cosa Nostra.
+Vittorio Mangano (18 August 1940 - 23 July 2000) was a member of the Sicilian Mafia.
 He was well known as the stable keeper at the villa of Silvio Berlusconi in Arcore in the 1970s, and is known as "The Stable Keeper of Arcore" (lo stalliere di Arcore).
 Berlusconi later became Prime Minister of Italy.

 Revelations during Maxi Trial in Palermo

 During the Maxi Trial in the mid-1980s, the Mafia turncoats (pentiti) Tommaso Buscetta and Salvatore Contorno said that Mangano was a uomo d'onore (man of honour) of Cosa Nostra and a member of the Porta Nuova family that was headed by Giuseppe Calò.
 Buscetta himself was a member of this family.

 Hired to work in Arcore at Berlusconi's villa

 From 1973 to 1975, Mangano was hired as a stable keeper at the Villa San Martino owned by Silvio Berlusconi in Arcore, a small town near Milan.
 Mangano's real job is alleged to have been to deter kidnappers from targeting the tycoon's children.
 It was Berlusconi's right-hand man Marcello Dell'Utri who advised to take Mangano for the job.
 Mangano took care of the villa's security and sometimes took Berlusconi's children to school.

 According to pentito Antonino Giuffrè, Mangano served as a go-between for the Mafia boss Stefano Bontade.
 He said: "When Vittorio Mangano got the job in the Arcore villa, boss Stefano Bontade and some of his close aides used to meet Berlusconi using visits to Mangano as an excuse."
 Giuffrè told the Palermo court that despite Berlusconi's assertions to the contrary, Mangano's Mafia identity was known when he was hired at the villa.